maihd/vectormath/README.md

 - Why Unlicense?
 Mostly source codes were re-written from The-Forge's VectorMath library, so I don't own the code.
 (I found the code with the same design with this library, but older: https://github.com/zauonlok/renderer/blob/master/renderer/core/maths.h)
 - Where the functions docs, and tutorials?
 WIP.
+- More examples on some popular renderers (bgfx, The-Forge)?
+Learning.
 - Is it stable yet?
 No.

 ## Meta